 When exiting the church, use the doors to the right, do not use the doors you entered through.

 Hand gel is available upon entering and exiting the church.

-To reduce risk from the virus, there will be no collection plate going around.
+There will be no collection plate going around.
 Donations can be made by leaving offerings in the plate when exiting the church or you can use Paypal or Facebook to donate online.

 As we are navigating new situations, we kindly request your understanding and patience.
-It is foreseen that there will be queues outside as safe spaces inside may be fully occupied.
+It is foreseen that there will be queues outside as safe spaces inside may be completely occupied.
 We may ask politely that those already in the church kindly leave to make way for others to light their candle(s).

 Welcoming our worshippers young and old.

 We have placed signs to remind worshippers of their responsibilities at the entrance to the church and St Lazar’s Hall.

 And we have also placed a sign inside the hall.